 What to Do If You Are a Victim of a Distracted Driving Accident

-Distracted driving often leads to accidents.
+Distracted driving laws often leads to accidents.
 When drivers look away from the road for even five seconds to send a text message, they can cross over a football field’s length of roadway.
 If a vehicle or object enters their path during that time, they may not be able to avoid it.

 If you have been involved in an accident where the at-fault driver was texting while driving, you should tell the police officer at the scene of your suspicions.
 Unfortunately, without proof that the driver was violating Oklahoma distracted driver laws, they may not be able to cite them.